 What do you expect from IoT solution providers in this Open Call?We expect commitment to complying with the bIoTope IoTbnb and open interfaces.
-In many cases we are looking for turn key solutions for hardware and softwarer installation, data collection, analysis and decision support.
+In many cases we are looking for turnkey solutions for hardware and software installation, data collection, analysis and decision support.

 Do applicants have to provide the source code to others within the Project?No - your code and any modifications can remain under your ownership.